huggingface/transformers/docs/source/model_doc/luke.rst

 - LUKE adds :obj:`entity_ids`, :obj:`entity_attention_mask`, :obj:`entity_token_type_ids` and
   :obj:`entity_position_ids` as extra input to the model.
 Input entities can be special entities (e.g., [MASK]) or Wikipedia entities (e.g., New York City).
 You can obtain those using :class:`~transformers.LukeTokenizer`.
+- There are two main use cases:

+  - **Inputting the special [MASK] entities to compute entity representations**: The [MASK] special entity is used to mask entities to be predicted during pretraining.
+When LUKE receives the [MASK] entity, it tries to predict the original entity by gathering the information about the entity from the input text.
+Therefore, the [MASK] entity can be used as input tokens when addressing downstream tasks involving entities such as entity typing, relation classification, and named entity recognition.
+  - **Inputting Wikipedia entities to compute knowledge-enhanced representations**: LUKE stores the detailed information regarding Wikipedia entities in its entity embedding.
+By using Wikipedia entities as input tokens, LUKE outputs representations enriched by the information stored in the embeddings of these entities.
+This is effective for tasks requiring real-world knowledge, such as question answering.

-- There are 3 head models defined:
+- There are three head models for the former use case:

-  - :class:`~transformers.LukeForEntityClassification`, for tasks such as entity typing (given an entity in a sentence, classify it), e.g. the `Open Entity dataset <https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html>__`.
-Here, one places a linear head on top of the special <ent> token.
+  - :class:`~transformers.LukeForEntityClassification`, for tasks to classify a single entity in an input text such as entity typing, e.g. the `Open Entity dataset <https://www.cs.utexas.edu/~eunsol/html_pages/open_entity.html>`__.
+    This model places a linear head on top of the output entity representation.
-  - :class:`~transformers.LukeForEntityPairClassification`, for tasks such as relation classification (classifying the relationship between two entities), e.g. the `TACRED dataset <https://nlp.stanford.edu/projects/tacred/>__`
+  - :class:`~transformers.LukeForEntityPairClassification`, for tasks to classify the relationship between two entities such as relation classification, e.g. the `TACRED dataset <https://nlp.stanford.edu/projects/tacred/>`__.
+This model places a linear head on top of the concatenated output representation of the pair of given entities.
-  - :class:`~transformers.LukeForEntitySpanClassification`, for tasks such as named-entity recognition (NER).
-Here, one provides all possible entity spans to the model.
-Each span is then classified appropriately.
+  - :class:`~transformers.LukeForEntitySpanClassification`, for tasks to classify the sequence of entity spans, such as named entity recognition (NER).
+This model places a linear head on top of the output entity representations.
+You can address NER with this model by inputting all possible entity spans in the text to the model.

 Example: